SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     ..
 TODO: If and when Dave includes a section about this in the Guide, provide a link to the relevant section.

-``NSKeyedArchiverClassName``
-    Apply this attribute to a class to manually specify the name used by ``NSKeyedArchiver`` and ``NSKeyedUnarchiver``
-    when archiving instances of the class.
-    Unless you need to add backward compatibility with existing archives, use the ``objc`` attribute instead
-    to specify an Objective-C name.

 ``NSManaged``
     Apply this attribute to an instance method or stored variable property of a class that inherits from ``NSManagedObject``